Charlie9009/CI_MS1_MYGYM/README.md

 ## Further testing

-* The website has been inspected thru the device toolbar in chrome.
+* The website has been tested and are compatible in browsers Chrome, Firefox, Edge and Internet explorer.

 * I have tested the website thru phones like One Plus 8T and Iphone XR.

+* The site has been tested on numerous of computers and laptops.

 * Friends and family has been asked to review the site.